 OFFR should be considered as the price of the bonds.

-Bernard’s proposal is to add the rate “:92a::RATE” as the “current rate” for PRED and CAPI (as opposed to the previous factor PRFC and next factor NWFC rates) and to add also RATE in PCAL events.
+Bernard’s proposal is to add the rate “:92a::RATE” as the “current rate” for PRED and CAPI (In addition to the previous factor PRFC and next factor NWFC rates) and to add also RATE in PCAL events.
 In place of INTP.
 See detailed illustration in the “Redemptions” file attached for changes to the EIG+.

 Action: NMPG’s to provide feedback on the proposal for the Rio meeting